kamphuisem/gitleaks-workshop/1-about-gitleaks/README.md

 # What is gitleaks?
 [Gitleaks](https://github.com/zricethezav/gitleaks) is a SAST (Static Application Security Testing) tool for detecting hardcoded secrets (like passwords, keys and tokens) and preventing them to be committed to git repos.

-In order to find these secrets, gitleaks processes rules you configure for your project, which in essence are nothing more then a set of regexes with some extra processing options.
+In order to find these secrets, gitleaks processes rules you configure for your project against all files added to the Git repo.
+Rules are, in essence, nothing more then a set of regexes with some extra processing options.
+Every rule should be tailored to find a specific kind of secret.
+For instance a private key contains the text `-----BEGIN PRIVATE KEY-----`, whereas an access token for Slack starts with `xox[baprs]-` (read as regex).

 Gitleaks uses configuration files in the [TOML format](https://en.wikipedia.org/wiki/TOML).
 You can find an example configuration in the gitleaks.toml file in this folder.